-The SQL FAST_FORWARD Cursor is one of the fastest cursor we have.
-This cursor is a combination of FORWARD_ONLY, and READ_ONLY.
-It means, cursor will only move from first row to last, and does not support the scrolling backwards.
-In this article we will show you, How to Create a FAST_FORWARD Cursor in SQL Server with example.
-For this demonstration, We are going to use the below shown table.
-As you can see from the below screenshot that our Employee table hold 14 records
+The SQL FAST_FORWARD Cursor is one of the fastest cursors we have.
+This SQL FAST_FORWARD Cursor is a combination of FORWARD_ONLY, and READ_ONLY.
+It means the FAST_FORWARD cursor will only move from the first row to last and does not support the scrolling backward.

 Fast_Forward Cursor in SQL Server Example

-In this example we will show you, How to declare, and open a fast_forward cursor in SQL Server.
+In this example, we show you how to declare and open a fast_forward cursor.
 And, we will use the different FETCH option to demonstrate the supporting fetch options.

 Below statement will declare the fast_forward cursor called fast_forward_employee_cursor for all the records in Employee table